Types of Degrees Human Services Majors Are Getting

 Online Human Services Programs

-In the 2017-2018 academic year, 487 schools offered some type of human services program.
+In 2018-2019, 472 schools offered a human services program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|